Comparisons12 min read

 Is Hostinger good enough for WordPress in 2026?

 Yes, for most use cases.
 Hostinger's LiteSpeed-powered plans with LSCache perform surprisingly well for WordPress sites under 50,000 monthly visitors.
-The Business plan and above include daily backups, object cache, and CDN — that's a solid stack for the price.
+The Business plan and above include daily backups, object cache, and CDN — that's a solid tech stack for the price.
 It won't match Cloudways' ThunderStack for raw performance, but for blogs, portfolios, and small business sites, it's more than adequate.
-Honestly, I think people underestimate Hostinger's WordPress chops because the price seems too low to be legit.
-It's legit.
+When I tested it, I was struck by how responsive even the budget plans felt — people tend to underestimate Hostinger's WordPress capabilities because the price seems too low to be real.

 Why is Cloudways more expensive than Hostinger?

-Because they're genuinely different products solving different problems.
-You're getting dedicated cloud VPS resources — not a slice of a shared server — plus automated security patches, daily backups, and a team management layer built on top of providers like AWS and DigitalOcean.
+They're genuinely different products solving different problems.
+You're getting dedicated cloud VPS resources — not a slice of a shared server — plus automated security patches, daily backups, and a team management layer built on top of AWS and DigitalOcean.
 The premium is justified if you need what it offers.
-If you don't, it isn't.
+But if you don't, you're just paying for features you won't use.

 Can I migrate from Hostinger to Cloudways later?

-Yes, and it's relatively straightforward.
+Yes, it's relatively straightforward.
 Cloudways has a WordPress migrator plugin and their support team handles migrations.
-Plenty of people start on Hostinger and move to Cloudways as traffic grows — it's a sensible upgrade path rather than a rigid either/or decision.
-I'd actually recommend this approach for anyone who's unsure: start cheap, scale up when the numbers justify it.
+Plenty of people start on Hostinger and move to Cloudways as traffic grows — it's a sensible upgrade path rather than an either/or decision.
+I'd actually recommend this approach if you're unsure: start cheap, scale up when the numbers justify it.

 Does Cloudways offer a free trial?

-Cloudways offers a 3-day free trial with no credit card required, so you can poke around the dashboard and test performance before committing.
+Cloudways offers a 3-day free trial with no credit card required, so you can explore the dashboard and test performance before committing.
 Hostinger offers a 30-day money-back guarantee.
-Neither gives you a truly unlimited free test period, but both let you evaluate before you're locked in.
+Neither gives you an unlimited free test, but both let you evaluate before you're locked in.

 Which is faster — Hostinger or Cloudways?

 Cloudways, in most benchmark testing.
-It consistently outperforms Hostinger's shared plans on TTFB (Time to First Byte) and load time under traffic spikes.
+It consistently outperforms Hostinger's shared plans on TTFB and load time under traffic spikes.
 That said, Hostinger's Cloud plans with dedicated resources close the gap considerably.
-If raw speed is your top priority, Cloudways wins — but for sites that don't need top-tier speed, Hostinger's performance is entirely acceptable.
+If raw speed is your priority, Cloudways wins — but for sites that don't need top-tier speed, Hostinger's performance is entirely acceptable.

 Is Cloudways worth it for a single WordPress site?

-Depends entirely on what that site does.
+Depends on what that site does.
 Personal blog?
-No — it's overkill and you'll overpay.
+No — it's massive overkill and you'll overpay.
 E-commerce site generating $10,000+/month?
-A $28/month Cloudways plan is basically a rounding error in your operating costs, and the performance benefit is real and measurable.
+A $28/month Cloudways plan is basically a rounding error, and the performance benefit is real and measurable.
 Do the ROI math for your specific situation before deciding.
-That math is really the whole game here.
+That math is really the whole point here.